Street Art Trial

 We engaged local street artists to paint murals on some of our most visible assets, reducing the likelihood of them being defaced with graffiti, and improving the look and feel of our asset in the community.

 Did you know?

-Yarra Valley Water is the provider of water and sanitation services to 1.8 million Melburnians.
+Yarra Valley Water is the provider of water and sanitation services to almost two million Melburnians.
 To provide these services to our customers, we operate and maintain above-ground infrastructure throughout our district.
 Sadly, this infrastructure is often the target of graffiti vandalism, and each year we spend thousands of dollars painting over our defaced assets.

 Trying something new

 We tried a different approach to repainting these assets, which involved having street artists paint murals onto assets that were targeted repeatedly.
 The murals were covered with a clear protective coating to ensure they last for a long time.

 We believe that the murals are being respected by graffiti vandals, deterring them from defacing the murals, and have also provided the community with a unique and colourful piece of art that aligns with the feel of the neighbourhood.

 Our street artists produced concept art for the mural based on Yarra Valley Water’s design brief.
 Artists were encouraged to incorporate their own creative personality, as well as that of the local community and Yarra Valley Water, and came up with concept art that adopted themes including wildlife, healthy lifestyle and nature.